-At the time of this writing, proposed experiments for the cities of Groningen, Tilburg, and Wageningen are under review by Ministry of Social Affairs.
-As compared to the experiment proposed in Utrecht, the designs of the latter experiments strive for clearer compliance with the requirements of the Participant Act.
+In contrast the previously rejected design of an experiment for in Utrecht, the designs of the latter experiments were deemed to be in compliance with the requirements of the Participant Act.
 For example, each includes a treatment group in which participants are subject to workforce-reintegration requirements that are more intensive than current welfare programs.

-It is clearly a stretch–if downright false–to call the proposed experiments, in their present designs, tests of basic income.
+It is not fully accurate to refer to the Dutch municipal experiments as tests of basic income.
 None includes an experimental condition in which the amount of the benefit is fully independent of either income or household composition (the existing benefits are household-based, which is not to be altered in any of the proposed experiments).
 Further, none of the proposed experiments includes a treatment that combines a reduction in the withdrawal rate of benefits with a removal of work-related conditions.
 And, as mentioned above, even those subjects who receive the “unconditional” payments will be subject to removal from the study after six or twelve months if they fail to seek work.